1

 Care Tips

-Minimal pruning needed.
-Lightly shape after flowering or in late winter.
-Remove dead, damaged, or crossing wood.
-Promptly prune out any solid-green reversion shoots to preserve variegation.
-Wear gloves—leaves are spiny.
+Pruning Instructions: Minimal pruning needed.
+Shape or hedge after flowering or in late winter/early spring.
+Promptly remove any all-green (non-variegated) shoots to preserve variegation. -

 Share